 A substantial loan, initially promised by a Charter Bank, was withdrawn at the very last minute because of our land lease.
 So here we were, situated in the middle of an open field without water, electricity, natural gas and no financial assistance.
 In effect, we had nothing… just a grand dream and the determination required to make it happen.

 Phase II was conceived and built in 1992.
-It included the construction on the west building containing our Dog Training Hall (now used for our Geriatric Canine), offices and one apartment for the owner.
+It included the construction on the west building containing our Dog Training Hall (now used for our Geriatric Canine), offices and the owner’s appartment.

 During this period we started to offer cat boarding.
 In 1996 our name was modified and re-baptized as Manoir Kanisha (‘Kani’ = dog, ‘sha’ = cat, in French).
 With the asistance of our accountant, we structured our Board of Directors and finally obtained a Small Business Loan (SBL) from the Royal Bank of Canada.
 This loan was guaranteed by the Federal Government.